-Another possible source of Schedule-table-dependent CDV occurs for certain CBR rates whose schedule slot spacings do not evenly divide the table slot size.
-An example of this is illustrated in Figure 6-10, where the beginning and end of a 100-slot Schedule table is shown.
+Another possible source of Schedule-Table-dependent CDV comes about for certain CBR rates whose schedule slot spacings do not evenly divide the table slot size.
+An example of this is illustrated in Figure 6-10.
+In this example, the beginning and end of a 100 slot Schedule Table is shown.
 The system designer has reserved bandwidth for CBR channel C at a rate of 32.25 K cells/second, or every ninth cell slot.
 When the Scheduler wraps from the end of the table to the beginning of the table, the number of schedule slots between the last C channel slot at the end of the table and the first C channel slot at the beginning of the table is 10 slots, not 9.